-Berliner Philharmoniker (Berlin Philharmonic) plays Ludwig van Beethoven’s Symphony No. 2 in D major (Op.
-36).
-Conductor: Herbert von Karajan.
+Conducted by Herbert von Karajan, the Berliner Philharmoniker (Berlin Philharmonic Orchestra) plays Ludwig van Beethoven’s Symphony No. 2 in D major.

 Beethoven’s Second Symphony was mostly written during Beethoven’s stay at Heiligenstadt in 1802, at a time when his deafness was becoming more pronounced and he began to realize that it might be incurable.
 The work was premiered in the Theater an der Wien in Vienna on 5 April 1803, and was conducted by the composer, and dedicated to Karl Alois, Prince Lichnowsky.
 During that same concert, the Third Piano Concerto and the oratorio Christ on the Mount of Olives were also debuted.
 It is one of the last works of Beethoven’s early period.